 And now, having done it myself, the train journey from Colombo to Ella in Sri Lanka: it's old, rickety, and absolutely breathtaking!

-If you've had a memorable railway journey, please share it with the rest of us by telling us when and where it took place, what struck you most, or what was memorable about it.
+If you've had a memorable railway journey, please share it with the rest of us in the comments below by telling us when and where it took place, what struck you most, or what was memorable about it.